-But often, part of the package with propane heat is a large tank that becomes an eyesore on your property.
+But unfortunately, part of the propane heat package is often a large tank that becomes an eyesore on your property.

 If you’re sick of that propane tank cluttering your yard or just now beginning to heat your home with propane, there is another option for you: underground propane tanks.

-But surely there’s a lot of red tape involved with burying a propane tank, right?
-Can you even bury a normal one, or do you have to buy something special?
+But surely there’s a lot of red tape to get through when burying a propane tank, right?
+Can you bury a normal tank, or do you have to buy something special?

-At Affordable Tanks, we know how it feels to be worried about making a good decision - especially when the wrong decision could be very “explosive!”
+At Affordable Tanks, we know how it feels to be worried about making a good decision - especially when the wrong decision could be explosive (pun intended)!

 That’s why we're here to talk about the pros and cons of underground propane tanks - so you can make a good decision and invest wisely in your future.

 Pros Of Underground Propane Tanks

 There are reasons to choose an underground propane tank and reasons to shy away from it.
 Let’s begin by looking at the advantages of an underground propane tank.

 1 - Home and Property Aesthetics

-An underground tank is not visible above ground, making it an attractive choice for people who don’t want unnecessary eyesores outside their homes or businesses.
+Since an underground tank is not visible above ground, it's an attractive choice for people who don’t want a potential eyesore outside their homes or businesses.

 But here’s the thing:

-Code requirements don’t allow anything to be placed on top of a propane tank that is installed underground.
-That means that if you plan to put a patio or swing set on top of the site, it won't work.
+Code requirements don’t allow anything to be placed on top of an underground propane tank.
+That means that if you want to put a patio or swing set on top of the site, it won't work.

 However, an above-ground tank still takes up space, which might get in the way of recreation and other activities.
 Maintaining your lawn around the tank can be a real headache.

 Let's face it.
-Above-ground tanks just don’t look good!
-Plus, they are challenging to hide since any large tank must be at least 10 feet away from any structures.
+Above-ground tanks just don’t look that good!
+Plus, they are pretty challenging to hide since any large tank must be at least 10 feet away from any structures.

 Here’s the bottom line:

-Underground propane tanks give you more flexibility in your yard and allow you to keep your property looking well-maintained!
+Underground propane tanks give you much more flexibility in your yard and allow you to keep your property looking well-manicured!

 2 - More Difficult To Steal